Koed00/django-q/docs/tasks.rst

     An error occurred: ImportError("No module named 'my'",)

-Note that :func:`async` will block until the task is executed and saved.
+Note that :func:`enqueue` will block until the task is executed and saved.
 This feature bypasses the broker and is intended for debugging and development.
-Instead of setting ``sync`` on each individual ``async`` you can also configure :ref:`sync` as a global override.
+Instead of setting ``sync`` on each individual ``enqueue`` you can also configure :ref:`sync` as a global override.

 Connection pooling
 ------------------

 Django Q tries to pass broker instances around its parts as much as possible to save you from running out of connections.
-When you are making individual calls to :func:`async` a lot though, it can help to set up a broker to reuse for :func:`async`:
+When you are making individual calls to :func:`enqueue` a lot though, it can help to set up a broker to reuse for :func:`enqueue`:

 .. code:: python

     # broker connection economy example
-    from django_q.tasks import async
+    from django_q.tasks import enqueue
     from django_q.brokers import get_broker

     broker = get_broker()
     for i in range(50):
-        async('math.modf', 2.5, broker=broker)
+        enqueue('math.modf', 2.5, broker=broker)

 .. tip::